 The same goes here for those pig-headed preppers above.
 You can’t just plan on bugging out if SHTF.
 Are you gonna run to your bug out shelter every time the power goes out?
 The fact is that in most cases, it’s best to just stay put.
 Bugging in is the first step in my bugging out plan anyway because you need to assess the situation, grab your equipment and gather your thoughts before you do anything, so you’d might as well make sure that your stay at home during a SHTF event is comfortable and survivable.
 There are several SHTF scenarios where you won’t be able to move right away due to gridlock, confusion, you not implementing this plan like I told you, etc. Expect it and plan for it.

 If you’re bugging in, you’ll need to have an ample supply of food, water and medicine.
 You should also plan for lighting, heat, emergency power, and communication.
 If you’re bugging out, you’ll need to figure out what you’ll need to bring and how you’re going to carry it.
-There are literally thousands of websites out there that will tell you what to pack, and even sites that will help you organize what to put in your bugout bag so I’m not going to go into all that here today.
+There are literally thousands of websites out there that will tell you what to pack.
+I have a pretty thorough article on what to put in your bug out bag that you may want to read.
 The big thing to emphasize here is find out what you’ll need if SHTF, find out what you don’t have of that, and go get it.

 3. Come up with a Commo Plan